Erik-Lamers1/vnet-manager/config/README.md

 veths: dict  # Veths can be used to link two vnet bridges together (optional).
              # When two bridges are linked this will create a virtual link between the two bridges.
-             # So they can communicate between each other.
+             # So they can communicate with each other.
   vnet-veth0: dict  # This defines a vnet veth interface
     peer: str  # The name of the other vnet veth interface to peer/link with.
                # A peerage should only be defined once, this can be done on either vnet veth interface.
-               # Note, the peerage should be define the peered interface is defined.
+               # Note, the peerage should be defined before the peered interface is defined.
     bridge: str  # The full name of the vnet bridge to connect this veth interface to.
                  # Note, the vnet bridge prefix can be found in the settings (default: vnet-br).
     stp: bool  # Weather to enable STP on the corresponding bridge interface (optional).